rabbitmq/rabbitmq-website/site/jms-client.md

  messages published from a subscriber’s own connection, is not supported with RabbitMQ.
 You can call a method that includes the `NoLocal` argument, but it is ignored.
+ * [Delivery delay](https://jakarta.ee/specifications/messaging/3.1/jakarta-messaging-spec-3.1.html#delivery-delay-jms_spec-44) (JMS 2.0), see the [corresponding GitHub issue](https://github.com/rabbitmq/rabbitmq-jms-client/issues/180) for the evolution of this feature.

 See [the JMS API compliance documentation](jms-client-compliance.html) for a detailed list of supported JMS APIs.

 ## <a id="installing-configuring" class="anchor" href="#installing-configuring">Installing and Configuring</a>